JohnAnon9771/next-three-fiber/README.md

 ## :dart: About

-The purpose of this repository is for studies and practices with React three fiber applying to next.js :smile:
+The purpose of this repository is for studies and practices with React three fiber applying to next.j:smile:

 ## :rocket: Technologies